Time Evolution using Renormalizer#

 [1, 2, 4, 1]

-.
+The expand_bond_dimension function increases the bond dimension to target value specified by the compress_config.
 In short, the function adds the vectors in the Krylov space \(H^n|\psi\rangle\) to the input wavefunction \(|\psi\rangle\), and then compresses it to the target bond dimension.

-option is specifically designed for systems with quantum number conservation.
+The include_ex option is specifically designed for systems with quantum number conservation.
 If the initial wavefunction does not include contributions from a certain symmetry sector, these contributions will not reappear during time evolution due to the projection error in TDVP.
-Setting include_ex=True
+Setting include_ex=True will add a small perturbation to the initial state to help recover the missing symmetry sector contributions.
+In our case, the quantum number conservation is disabled, so we set

 [25]: